Free Kitchen Hacks eBook

 Thin the Batter Out with Milk

 As you’re whisking away, it’s time to introduce your secret sauce – milk or coffee, whichever you prefer.
-You may sense a tiny bit of coffee flavor in your batter, but the coffee will mostly just bring out the most in your chocolate.
+If you go with the latter, you may sense a tiny bit of coffee flavor in your batter, but the coffee will mostly just bring out the most in your chocolate.

 If you don’t have cold coffee on hand, or you don’t like coffee or avoid caffeine, then use milk.
 Slowly pour it in while keeping a close eye on the action.